NordicPlayground/IOS-nRF-Beacons/README.md

 - Location Services must be enabled in addition to Bluetooh.
 In order to enable Location Services go to Settings -> Privacy -> Location Services.
 - Compatible with nRF51822 Bluetooth® Smart Beacon Kit.
 - You may find more information about nRF51822 Bluetooth® Smart Beacon Kit on our website: http://www.nordicsemi.com/eng/Products/Bluetooth-R-low-energy/nRF51822-Bluetooth-Smart-Beacon-Kit.
-- Various phones have different antennas, yet may get other signal strength readings from the beacons.